thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 {% include image.html url="/assets/images/threeyears2.JPG" %}

-<center>“**A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word 'darkness' on the walls of his cell.**”</center>
+<center>“A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word 'darkness' on the walls of his cell.”</center>
 <center>C.S.
 Lewis, The Problem of Pain</center>

 Two years in and I had lost my trust in Him.
 Out of self-reliance, stubbornness and bitterness, I could not find myself to be content with wherever God placed me in.
 Among all those who are in motion and within all that is dark, I could no longer find the sun.
 I simply found my faith at a **standstill**, without progress and without growth.